vietnt02/English-Premier-League-Data-Collection/README.md

 ### Problem 2: Data Filtering Challenge for Clubs data collection

-**Problem:** The [API](footballapi.pulselive.com) used contains information about teams from various leagues.
+**Problem:** The API (footballapi.pulselive.com) used contains information about teams from various leagues.
 Since the project's goal is limited to the Premier League, I needed a filtering mechanism to only retrieve teams that participated in this league instead of using an infinite loop with increasing team IDs.

 **Solution:** I collected data about matches first, then used SQL statements to filter out the unique IDs of teams that participated in the EPL.
 I proceeded to collect data based on the obtained list of IDs from the SQL statement.
 After that, I temporarily removed constraints between tables using the `NO CHECK CONSTRAINT` command to facilitate smooth data insertion.